What Is Break-Even Analysis and How to Calculate it?

 To calculate the break-even point, you need to know your company’s fixed costs, the variable costs per unit of product/service, and the selling price of the product/service.

 The difference between the selling price of each product or service and its variable cost is the margin you earn.
 By dividing the fixed costs by the margin per product or service, you will obtain the number of products you will need to sell to cover all your fixed costs.
-At this time, you will be finding your balance point.
+At this time, you will find your balance point.

 Economic Activity – Definition, Stages, and Types